Mortgage Rate Predictions for September: When Will Mortgage Rates Go Down in 2025?

 It’s almost certain that rates will remain high compared to the levels seen during the height of the COVID-19 pandemic, when average 30-year mortgage rates were around 2.65%.
 Those record lows, as nice as they were, might not ever be seen again in our lifetimes.

-→ A Federal Reserve rate cut directly affects adjustable-rate mortgages, since their interest rates are calculated using a number — known as an index — that fluctuates with the broader economy.
+A Federal Reserve rate cut directly affects adjustable-rate mortgages, since their interest rates are calculated using a number — known as an index — that fluctuates with the broader economy.
 The Fed’s cuts are to the federal funds rate, which is a benchmark index.

-→ The Fed’s rate cuts indirectly impact fixed-rate mortgages, which can move more independently and, in some cases, can even move in the opposite direction of the federal funds rate.
+The Fed’s rate cuts indirectly impact fixed-rate mortgages, which can move more independently and, in some cases, can even move in the opposite direction of the federal funds rate.
 That said, when the federal funds rate drops, mortgage rates tend to follow.
 They can also drop in anticipation of a federal funds rate cut, as they did just before the Fed’s September 2024 rate cut.

-Home prices peak in May
+Home prices are moderate in September

 Home affordability remains low